nickRubio/PatternGenForHopper/README.md

 ## Purpose

 I wrote this little helper script to assist in creating patterns for use in Frida's Memory Scanning APIs to assist in further script writing.
-The upsides to generating patterns this way mainly is a time saver, in addition to guaranteeing that our pattern will be correct and typo free.
+The upsides to generating patterns this way mainly is it's a time saver, in addition to guaranteeing that our pattern will be correct and typo free.
 This can save a lot of time with trouble shooting.

 A note about this script to be aware of if you choose to use it is that by default I am only doing little endian pattern output.
-If for some reason you need big endian, you need to change the `			hex_encoding_of_current_instruction = hex(doc.readUInt32LE(current_instruction_address))[2:]
+If for some reason you need big endian, you need to change the `hex_encoding_of_current_instruction = hex(doc.readUInt32LE(current_instruction_address))[2:]
 ` to use the `readUInt32BE()` function instead.
 Down the road I might add some functionality to specify this if it comes up more but currently all my use cases are LE focused.

 ## How to "install" to Hopper